AliAskariGithub/AI-Spec-Driven-Book/fullstack/frontend-book/docs/module-3/index.md

 ---
 sidebar_position: 3
-title: "Module 3: The AI-Robot Brain"
+title: "Module 3: The Digital Twin"
-description: "Advanced perception, navigation, and training for humanoid robots using NVIDIA Isaac"
+description: "Physics simulation and environment building using Gazebo and Unity"
 ---

-# Module 3: The AI-Robot Brain (NVIDIA Isaac)
+# Module 3: The Digital Twin (Gazebo & Unity)

 ## Overview

 Welcome to Module 3 of our robotics education platform!
-In this module, we'll explore advanced robotics concepts using NVIDIA Isaac, focusing on AI-driven perception, navigation, and training for humanoid robots.
-Building on your knowledge of ROS 2 from Module 1 and simulation from Module 2, you'll learn how to leverage NVIDIA's powerful Isaac ecosystem.
+In this module, we'll explore digital twin concepts using Gazebo and Unity, focusing on physics simulation, environment building, and high-fidelity visualization.
+Building on your knowledge of ROS 2 from Module 1 and simulation from Module 2, you'll learn how to create realistic virtual worlds for robot testing and development.

 ## Learning Objectives

 By the end of this module, you will be able to:
-- Understand the NVIDIA Isaac Sim and Isaac ROS ecosystem for humanoid robot development
+- Set up and configure Gazebo simulation environments for robotics applications
-- Implement Visual SLAM and sensor fusion techniques using Isaac ROS
+- Implement physics, gravity, and collision modeling in Gazebo
-- Apply Nav2 concepts specifically adapted for bipedal humanoid movement
+- Simulate various sensors (LiDAR, Depth Cameras, IMUs) in Gazebo
-- Integrate perception and navigation systems for complete humanoid robot autonomy
+- Create high-fidelity visualization and human-robot interaction using Unity

 ## Prerequisites